 <saml:AuthnContextClassRef> [Optional]

 A URI identifying the requested level of assurance that authentication of the signature certificate subject MUST comply with in order to complete signing and certificate issuance.
-A signature service MUST NOT issue signature certificates and generate the requested signature unless the authentication process used to authenticate the requested signer meets the requested level of assurance expressed in this element.
-If this element is absent, the locally configured policy of the signature service is assumed.
+A Signing Service MUST NOT issue signature certificates and generate the requested signature unless the authentication process used to authenticate the requested signer meets the requested level of assurance expressed in this element.
+If this element is absent, the locally configured policy of the Signing Service is assumed.

 <RequestedCertAttributes> [Optional]

-Element holding an Entity ID of an Attribute Authority that MAY be used to obtain an attribute value for the requested attribute.
+Element holding a SAML Entity ID of an Attribute Authority that MAY be used to obtain an attribute value for the requested attribute.
 The EntityID value is specified using the saml:NameIDType complex type and MUST include a Format attribute with the value urn:oasis:names:tc:SAML:2.0:nameid-format:entity.

 <OtherProperties> [Optional]